gustavokeiff/gustavokeiff/README.md

 - 👋 Hi, I’m @gustavokeiff
 - 👀 I’m interested in AGI
 - 🌱 I’m currently learning Swift and Assembly
-- 🤔 I'm working on an unusual project, the app will be 50GB to start with
-- 💞️ I’m looking to collaborate with people that can help me solve some unusual problems
 - 📫 How to reach me ...

 <!---